0

 This level is well suited for hotels, campuses, business districts, travel hubs, and events.

-Multiple automated systems are integrated into a single operational flow, managing ordering, preparation, pickup, refills, and returns centrally.
+are integrated into a single operational flow, managing ordering, preparation, pickup, refills, and returns centrally.

 Replacement of entire small teams per zone